Typography

 In typography, numbers are called “figures.”
 There are two different ways to broadly classify them, based on the horizontal distribution of the numbers and the vertical stretch of the numbers.

-For horizontal distribution the classifications are:
+For horizontal distribution, the classifications are:

 • Proportional: The ‘1’ is narrower than the ‘8’.
 This looks good in a paragraph but can lead to significant alignment issues in data visualizations (see figure below).

 • Tabular: Every number glyph occupies the same horizontal space.
-This is essential for aligning vertically numbers (for instance, as encountered on a $y$-axis).
+This is essential for aligning numbers vertically (for instance, as encountered on a $y$-axis).

 Always choose a font with tabular numbers.

 Two plots of the same data.
 The only difference is that the plot on the left used a font with proportional numbers, while the plot on the right used tabular numbers.
-The numbers on the y-axis are aligned on the right , but not on the left plot.
+The numbers on the y-axis are aligned on the right, but not on the left plot.

 For vertical stretch of the numbers: